mchua/davinted/README.md

 Dependencies are:

+* Processing 2.2 (latest version as of 1/21/2015)
-* OpenCV 2.4.10 (latest version as of 1/21/2015)
+* OpenCV 2.4.10 (latest version as of 1/21/2015) - install OpenCV as a library from within Processing

-* Processing 1.5 because of compatibility with the USB analog video capture
+Note that Esteban uses Processing 1.5 because of compatibility with USB analog video capture.
+Davin and Mel have no problems with 2.2.x.